 As the weather gets warmer and summer kicks into full swing, you might be itching to plan a picnic with friends or enjoy a backyard barbecue.
 But while the novel coronavirus pandemic persists, you may wonder whether you'll be able to take part in typical summertime group activities.

-Even in communities where COVID-19 appears to be contained, congregating in groups is never without risk.
-That's why when you do choose to hang with friends or family members outside your household, you must take precautions to protect yourself and others.
+Even in places where COVID-19 appears to be under control, getting together in groups is never without risk.
+That's why when you do choose to hang with friends or family members outside your household, you must take steps to protect yourself and others, Brandon J. Brown MPH, PhD, an epidemiologist and associate professor in the Department of Social Medicine, Population and Public Health at the University of California, Riverside, tells LIVESTRONG.com.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.